The Kernel Programming Language

 First-class operatives aren't all there is to Kernel, just the most immediately obvious difference from most Lisps.
 The mandate of the Kernel language is to have a clean design, flowing from a broad design philosophy as refined by a series of more specific design guidelines — just one of which is that all manipulable entities should be first-class.
 Some other neat (IMHO) features of Kernel are

-The Revised -1 Report on the Kernel Programming Language is available in gzipped postscript and pdf.
+The Revised -1 Report on the Kernel Programming Language (revised 29 October 2009) is available in pdf and gzipped postscript.

 See also: My Academic Work page.